Free shipping on orders over $250

 Some receivers come with a range of valuable features.
 For example, the most crucial feature is that it sends automatic warning alerts if dangerous weather conditions are incoming in your area.

-The public can receive NOAA frequencies from dedicated broadcasts on seven different frequencies in the VHF Public Service band:
+The public can receive NOAA weather alert radio frequencies from dedicated broadcasts on seven different frequencies in the VHF Public Service band:

 Midland Radio is a leading supplier of quality radio products, including those that pick up emergency weather broadcasts and alerts.
 If you’re in the market for a radio to take with you on your fishing and hunting expeditions and hikes, consider one of the following products: